Climate of the Arctic: Summer

-Greenland: The interior of Greenland differs from the rest of the Arctic.
+The interior of Greenland differs from the rest of the Arctic.
 Low spring and summer cloud frequency and the high elevation, which reduces the amount of solar radiation absorbed or scattered by the atmosphere, combine to give this region the most incoming solar radiation at the surface out of anywhere in the Arctic.
 However, the high elevation, and corresponding lower temperatures, help keep the bright snow from melting, limiting the warming effect of all this solar radiation.

-In the summer, when the snow melts, Inuit live in tent-like huts made out of animal skins stretched over a frame.
+In the summer, when the snow melted, Inuit traditionally lived in tupiq, tent-like huts made out of seal or caribou skins stretched over a frame.

 Autumn

 In September and October the days get rapidly shorter, and in northern areas the sun disappears from the sky entirely.
 As the amount of solar radiation available to the surface rapidly decreases, the temperatures follow suit.
 The sea ice begins to refreeze, and eventually gets a fresh snow cover, causing it to reflect even more of the dwindling amount of sunlight reaching it.
 Likewise, in the beginning of September both the northern and southern land areas receive their winter snow cover, which combined with the reduced solar radiation at the surface, ensures an end to the warm days those areas may experience in summer.
 By November, winter is in full swing in most of the Arctic, and the small amount of solar radiation still reaching the region does not play a significant role in its climate.